 Topic Emissions trading

 Emissions trading makes it possible to reduce emissions where it costs the least to do so.
 As a result, emission reduction targets can be achieved cost-efficiently.
-Emission allowances are mainly traded by companies and specialised dealers.
+Emission allowances, emission reduction certificates and attestations are mainly traded by companies and specialised dealers.

 How does emissions trading work?